sawyerwatts/world-one/README.md

    then update all timezones to `'GMT'`.
 2. Apply the migrations.

+### Web API

+- The following environment variables should be set when deployed:
+   - `W1_PGURL`: the URL of DB.
+   - `GIN_MODE=release`: instruct Gin to operate in release mode.

 ### Misc

 - The app only writes to stdout, not a file.
 The invoking component is